ericstrobl/RCIT/README.md

 # RCIT and RCoT
 This is an R package implementing the Randomized Conditional Independence Test (RCIT) and the Randomized conditional Correlation Test (RCoT).
+As a general rule, RCoT is superior to RCIT for conditional independence testing.

 # Installation